Sturnira koopmanhilli: Description

-Range and statust
+Range and status

 S. koopmanhilli has been documented in Ecuador and Colombia.
 It has been documented at a range of altitudes, from 300-2000 m above sea level.
 The extent of its geographic range is also poorly understood, as are any threats that it may be facing.
 As of 2016, it was evaluated as a data deficient species by the IUCN because basic details of its biology and ecology are not yet known.
 It is possibly impacted by the deforestation of the Tumbes-Chocó-Magdalena region.